-Most part-time students will finish their J.D. in four years, though some will complete the degree over the course of five years.
+Students taking fewer than 12 credit hours in a semester are considered “part time.”
+In no circumstance may a student take fewer than 8 credit hours during either semester in their first year.
+Most part-time students will finish their J.D. in four years, though in rare cases some will complete the degree over the course of five years.
 Based on 88 total required credit hours, you should plan to average 22 credit hours per year if you intend to complete in four years.

 Possibly, though this would be difficult due to ABA requirements and the rules of other academic programs.
 If this is something you're interested in learning more about, please contact a member of our admissions staff.

 Yes.
 You have access to our full range of course offerings.

 Yes.
 You have the flexibility to move between full- and part-time status throughout the program.